strikes30/kernel-playground/podman/README.md

-# Environment Setup and Kernel Compilation Instructions
+# Environment Setup and Kernel Compiling Instructions

 This guide explains how to build the container image, set up the VM infrastructure, compile a custom kernel and modules, and run the environment using Podman.